 Step 9: Set or connect a domain

 Click on "Settings" and choose "Domains".
 You’ll see the built-in Squarespace domain where your site is available, even if you don’t own your own domain name yet.
 Click on your Squarespace domain, and choose a more user-friendly URL for your site.

 You can also buy a top-level domain from Squarespace, transfer your existing domain name to Squarespace, or point your domain name to Squarespace without changing the domain registrar.

 Step 10: Publish your website

 To publish your website, you need to upgrade to a paid plan.
 Every website builder has different pricing.
-Squarespace starts at $12/month if you pay annually.
+Squarespace starts at $12 a month if you pay annually.
 Payment is made by credit card.

-Once you’ve paid for the plan, your website can be published by clicking on Settings and choosing Public from the Site Availability menu.
+Once you’ve paid, your website can be published by clicking on "Settings" and choosing "Public" from the Site Availability menu.

-There is more than one way to build a website from scratch.
+There's more than one way to build a website from scratch.
 One of the easiest, fastest, and most versatile methods is using a website builder.
-In this article, we showed you how to get a website off the ground quickly by using Squarespace, but there are many other top website builders you can use.
-Try out a few, and see which feels the most intuitive to you.
+We showed you how to get a site online quickly by using Squarespace, but there are many other top website builders you can use.
+Try out a few, and see which feels the most intuitive.

 Make sure to read our Squarespace review to learn more about the website builder, and what we made of it; and read our comparison features pitting it against competitors, including Wix vs Squarespace vs Weebly, and WordPress vs Wix vs Squarespace.